rackspace-spot/spot-sdk/README.md

 Refer each language specific setup configuration in their respective folders.

 # Additional References:
+For documentation, system architecture details and the changelog with the latest updates, please refer to the [official Rackspace Spot documentation page](https://spot.rackspace.com/docs)

 All public available APIs can be found in the [Rackspace Spot Public API Documentation](https://spot.rackspace.com/rackspace-spot-public-api)

 ## 📜 License